How I Became an Anesthesiologist

 There seem to be two types of medical student on clinical rotations: those who like everything, and those who like nothing.
 I liked none of it.
 Sure I didn’t mind a few rotations here and there but for the most part, I couldn’t imagine doing any of them for more than a few weeks.

 I HATED ROUNDING (still do).
 Clinic hours bored me.
 Chronic pain was quickly ruled out as was all primary care.
 Surgery was cool in short bursts, but the residency is anything but short bursts.
 I had the vanity but not the board scores for plastic surgery.
 I wanted a good lifestyle but didn’t have the board scores for derm or optho either.
 And of course, I had way too good of a tan for radiology.

 So what’s left?
 Basically down to anesthesia and emergency medicine.
 No rounding.
-Acute care on potentially very sick patients.
-Hands on care, with procedural over academic treatment.
+Acute care for potentially very sick patients.
+Hands-on care, with procedural over academic treatment.
 Shift work with a good lifestyle and good to great pay.

 Why did anesthesia win out for me?
 Well unfortunately with current healthcare delivery I felt EM was about 80% primary care and 20% acute lifesaving care (and maybe that’s generous).
 You may do a procedure or two per shift or none at all.
 You may save a life or you may simply treat dental pain.
 With anesthesia, you do procedural work every single day, and any case is an emergency if you don’t do a good enough job.